Testamentum Domini

 Testamentum Domini ("Testament of Our Lord") is a Christian treatise which belongs to the genre of the ancient church orders.
-The work can be dated about the 5th-century CE even if a 4th-century date is sometimes proposed.
+The work can be dated to about the 5th-century A.D. even if a 4th-century date is sometimes proposed.
 The provenience is regarded as Syria, even if also Egypt or Asia Minor are possible origins.

 Author and date

 The author is unknown, even if the work declares to be the legacy left by Jesus Christ himself to his Apostles before the Ascension, and to give his own words and commands as to the government of the Church.

-The late dating, to the 4th or more likely the 5th century CE, may be discerned in the interpolations in the prayers, possibly in the reference to the chief deacon, for elsewhere no single deacon is distinguished by name until the close of the 4th century, in the reference to the Epiphany, which is first heard of elsewhere at the beginning of the 4th century.
-The suggestion has been hazarded that the last revision was due to the school of Apollinaris of Laodicea (died about 390 CE).
+The late dating, to the 4th or more likely the 5th century A.D., may be discerned in the interpolations in the prayers, possibly in the reference to the chief deacon, for elsewhere no single deacon is distinguished by name until the close of the 4th century, in the reference to the Epiphany, which is first heard of elsewhere at the beginning of the 4th century.
+The suggestion has been hazarded that the last revision was due to the school of Apollinaris of Laodicea (died about 390 A.D.).